 J.D., WMU-Cooley Law School, Lansing Michigan, USA

 Thomas Philip Corbin Jr., joined AUD as Assistant Professor in Fall 2015.
-He was promoted to Associate Professor in September of 2017.
-Thomas Corbin is a licensed attorney and is a member of the Michigan Bar Association.
-He is a member of the ICIS Conference Scientific Committee and has been an ATINER Academic Member.
+He was promoted to Associate Professor in September of 2017 and named Chair in February of 2022.
+Professor Corbin is a licensed attorney with the Michigan Bar Association.
+He has been active as a member of the ICIS Conference Scientific Committee and has been an ATINER Academic Member.

-Thomas Corbin has delivered class both on ground and online to students in the United States, Ecuador, Papua New Guinea, Saudi Arabia and now the United Arab Emirates.
-He has been recognized in the past for his work with student organizations and for work in the Humanities at the Prince Mohammed Bin Fahd University in Saudi Arabia.
+Professor Corbin has delivered undergraduate and graduate coursework both on ground and online to students in the United States, Ecuador, Papua New Guinea, Saudi Arabia and now the United Arab Emirates.
+He has acted as an administrator and external program reviewer for online programs in the US and Ecuador.
+His research and publication agenda include works in Law, Management and Best Ethical Business Practices.
+Thomas has also been recognized in the past for his work with student organizations and for work in the Humanities at the Prince Mohammed Bin Fahd University in Saudi Arabia.

 Recent Publication Include:

-Dissolution Agreements: A Priority Topic for Partnership and Closely Held Corporation During the Formation Process, International Journal of Business Law, International Legal Platform, Issue 2, pg.
+- Dissolution Agreements: A Priority Topic for Partnership and Closely Held Corporation During the Formation Process, International Journal of Business Law, International Legal Platform, Issue 2, pg.
 274-278, ISSN: 2329-261X (February 2017).
+ABDC: C.